The ultimate guide to Apple Watch safety features

 If you’ve ever had an electrocardiogram (ECG) before, you’re probably familiar with the sticky electrodes and wires placed on your chest in order to get a reading.
 That’s still the gold standard when it comes to monitoring for heart abnormalities and a watch can’t replace a proper ECG machine, however, the Apple Watch’s ECG feature can still be a useful monitoring tool, particularly if you share the findings with your doctor.

-The feature is available on Apple Watch Series 4 and later models and the Apple Watch Ultra, with the exception of the Apple Watch SE.
+The feature is available on Apple Watch Series 4 and later models and the Apple Watch Ultra 1 and 2, with the exception of the Apple Watch SE 1 and 2.
 It uses electrical heart sensors to measure your heartbeat and rhythm, recording the electrical pulses in the form of an electrocardiogram to check if the upper and lower chambers of your heart are in rhythm.

 To take an ECG, simply open the ECG app, rest the arm wearing the watch on a table or in your lap, then rest (but don’t press) the index finger of your other hand on the Digital Crown, remain still and wait—the reading will take 30 seconds.
 Once complete, you’ll receive a classification: Sinus rhythm (meaning your heart is beating regularly), atrial fibrillation (meaning your heart is beating irregularly), low or high heart rate (meaning your heart rate was too low or too high to get an accurate reading) or inconclusive/poor recording (meaning your recording couldn’t be classified).